ElenaUstimenko/movies-explorer-frontend/README.md

 * User Authorization
 * Editing user data
 * Get a list of saved movies
-* Making and deleting movies
+* Saving a movie and removing it from the list of saved movies

 ---
 **Technology stack**